pyramidi0n/webform-validate/README.md

 When REQUIRED is specified, will reject an empty STR as invalid.

 When MIN-LENGTH or MAX-LENGTH are specified, will reject any STR with a length that is not at least MIN-LENGTH and at most MAX-LENGTH.
+When REQUIRED is not specified, will not test MIN-LENGTH or MAX-LENGTH against an empty string STR.

 A PATTERN-MATCHER is a predicate of one string argument that will be matched against STR during validation; when its result is nil, STR is rejected as invalid.
+When REQUIRED is not specified, will treat an empty STR as a successful match.

 When MULTIPLE is t, expects STR to be a comma-separated list of email addresses.
 Will validate each, sequentially, and return a list of lists.
 Each list within